VishwaJaya01/secure-chat-java/README.md

 **Deliverables**:
 - TLS file server on port 6443
 - TLS announcement gateway (optional)
+- Embedded TLS chat server can be disabled with `tls.chat.embedded=false` when you want to showcase the standalone `chat-secure` process.
 - HTTPS API on port 8443
 - Keystores/truststores management
 - Cipher/handshake policy